GiovanniFilomeno/Direct_Preference_Learning_LLM_Thesis/README.md

 - how this formula works —> explain of the variables —> pi_ref and pi_theta —> what is KL divergence

 #### ToDo List - Meeting 23.01.2025
+- Create a distribution of positions and find a way to define, based on two positions, which one the algorithm should prefer
+- Writing the report